" Something good comes out of every crisis. "

 As we got out of ATR 72-600, we were greeted with scorching heat of bikaner.
 I already had an Ola Outstation booked, so we were ready to hit the road.
 But before exiting the Bikaner airport, everyone had to fill one form and obviously temperature screening.
 IMHO, I don't believe in the accuracy of temperature screening and how much effective it is, to check for Covid-19.

 Anyway we were on NH-62 around 2 PM, the driver was very good.
-We chitchat about politics, life in small towns vs. life in big cities, current covid-19 situation and its effect on everyone, how virus outbreak have created difficulties for daily wage workers.
+We chitchat about politics, life, current covid-19 situation and its effect on everyone.
 The national highway was almost empty, we took two small breaks, one in Lunkaransar at a Petrol pump and another one at Arjansar to get some refreshment and strech our legs.
 I reached home around 6 PM.

 Some of the pictures that I took.